sonnygeorge/sr-olthad/README.md

 ⚠️ (this takes a while)

-#### 🚶 3.
-Log in with Microsoft:
+#### 3️⃣ Log in with Microsoft:

-- After a number of minutes (getting the server up and running, installing `gl` at runtime, etc.), you should see a message in the terminal that says something like:
+Eventually, you will see a message like this in the terminal:

 ```text
 To sign in, use a web browser to open the page https://www.microsoft.com/link and use the code 3ABE9FVH or visit http://microsoft.com/link?otc=3ABE9FVH
 ```

-- You need to follow this link and do the Microsoft login flow.
+Follow this link and do the Microsoft login flow.

-#### 🚶 4.
-Open the GUI and Bot POV:
+#### 4️⃣ Open the GUI and Bot POV:

 - Open the GUI at `localhost:8080`
 - Open the bot POV at `localhost:3000`